 Nottingham Place takes “The Good Life” to a whole new level…because here, the good life is maintenance free!
 In this luxurious “community within the community,” you never cut grass.
 You never trim hedges.
 You never fix the gutters or paint the windows.
 You just relax and enjoy your beautiful home and spacious yard.
 And Ford’s Colony does the rest.

 Within the gates of Nottingham Place, you find homes of unparalleled luxury designed by some the nation’s finest architects.
 Rich in architectural tradition, with all the extras you expect.

-The designs capture the stunning look and feel of colonial living complimented by every modern convenience and amenity you desire.
+The designs capture the stunning look and feel of colonial living complemented by every modern convenience and amenity you desire.
 Like every neighborhood in Ford’s Colony, Nottingham Place devotes itself to excellence and settles for nothing short of perfection.

-72 home sites offer you a maintenance free lifestyle where everyday feels like a vacation!
+72 home sites offer you a maintenance-free lifestyle where every day feels like a vacation!

 Nottingham Place delivers one of the most precious commodities of all – time.
 This maintenance-free lifestyle affords residents the opportunity to participate in and enjoy golf, tennis, swimming, hiking, or club activities rather than being occupied with maintenance chores around the exterior of their home.”

 Homes in Nottingham Place range in size from 1,733 to over 3,400 Square feet.
 Nottingham Place offers residents 24/7 card-gate security access and is located in the eastern section of Ford’s Colony.